pfdubois/BridgeBidding/source/CompetingNT.rst

 In this scheme, which is perhaps the most common non-natural set of responses to a 1N opener, the double is left as penalty-oriented, at the cost of requiring us to go to the three level to show clubs.
-Against a weak 1N opener, this is the most popular scheme. :term:`intervenor`
+Against a weak 1N opener, this is the most popular scheme. :term:`Intervenor`
 bids:

--  X penalty-oriented (an equal or better hand to the one shown by the opener)
+-  X penalty-oriented (a hand equal or better to the one shown by the opener)

--  2♣!(long unknown suit)
+-  2♣!(long unknown suit).
+This is a :term:`relay`, completely artificial.

    With a good six-card club suit, advancer may pass.
-Or, advancer bids 2♦!(relay to clubs), pass or correct to 2♥, 2♠, or 3♣.
+Or, advancer bids 2♦!(relay), then intervenor will pass or correct to 2♥, 2♠, or 3♣.

 -  2♦!(hearts and spades)